apmwebdev/odin-calculator/README.md

 To do:
 - Deal with leading zeroes - done
-- Deal with large numbers
+- Deal with large numbers -done
-- Deal with floats
+- Deal with floats -done
+- Make screen more fancy
+- Add keyboard support
+- Add other functions: +/-, memory?